audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

 | **Rob**     | 1           | 9.000             |
 | **Kieran**  | 1           | 5.000             |

+We like to think Marcus has become something of a fourth musketeer, so it’s fitting that his own average score sits neatly between our own.

 ## The 27+ Club

 A consequence of our three-piece review system is high scores are actually _really_ hard to get.
 Getting a nine from one of us is hard; averaging nines from all of us borders on miraculous.
-Hence the very tastefully named **27+ Club** — the albums that have scored 27 or higher.
+Hence our very tastefully named **27+ Club** — the albums that have scored 27 or higher.

-Only 14 of the first 250 albums made it in.
+Only 14 of the first 250 albums made it in to the 27+ Club.
 That’s a 5.6% success rate.
 Only two of those were new releases, making the success rate there a mere 1.47%.
-The full list of club members is below.
+The full list of members is below.

 ### New releases